vignettes/intro_vignette.Rmd

 creates a temporary

-directory for writing the output files, i.e. active subnetwork search
+directory for writing the output files, including active subnetwork

-results.
-To set the output directory, use output_dir
+search results and a HTML report.
+To set the output directory, use

 :